umathivagit/azure-docs/articles/data-factory/data-flow-expression-functions.md

 ___
 ### <code>currentTimestamp</code>
 <code><b>currentTimestamp() => timestamp</b></code><br/><br/>
-Gets the current timestamp when the job starts to run with local time zone.
+Gets the current timestamp when the job starts to run with local time zone on the server side.
 * ``currentTimestamp() == toTimestamp('2250-12-31 12:12:12') -> false``
 ___
 ### <code>currentUTC</code>